-This digital room thermometer as well as displaying the temperature cleverly lets you know if the room is too hot or cold or just right by changing colour.
-The ideal temperature for a baby’s room is 16-20 degrees Celsius and the Gro Egg will display a yellow colour (as well as a smiley face), if the room is too cold it will change to blue and too hot will turn it to red.
+#aff.
+The Gro Egg thermometer displays the room temperature as well as cleverly letting you know if the room is too hot, too cold or just right by changing colour.
+The ideal temperature for a baby’s room is 16-20°C and the Gro Egg will display a yellow colour (as well as a smiley face).
+If the room is too cold it will change to blue and too hot will turn the display to red.
 It can also be used as a nightlight as it gives off a low glow when the lights are off.

 I hope that you found this Newborn Essentials list helpful.
 What do you have on your must-have list?

 I’m taking part in the Mummy Monday linky with Becca from Becca Blogs It Out